MDuy-3107/User-Registration-API-with-React-Frontend/README.md

 - **Node.js** (v18 or higher)
 - **npm** or **yarn**

-**Note:** SQLite is used as the database and is included in the project dependencies - no separate database installation required!
+**Note:** PostgreSQL (Neon.tech) is used as the database - a free cloud PostgreSQL instance.
+No local database installation required!

 ## 🚀 Installation & Setup